 4. What are whey protein's uses in food products?

 The primary applications that are ideal for Grande Bravo WPC include soups, sauces, dressings, gravies, dips and spreads.
-It is also used in baked goods, desserts, confectionaries, coatings, seasonings and processed meats.
+It is also used in desserts, frozen confectionaries and other creamy formulations.

-Grande Gusto is commonly used in cheese sauces, queso dips and other cheesy dips and spreads.
+Grande Gusto is commonly used in cheese sauces, queso dips, nacho sauce and other cheesy dips and spreads.

 Grande Ultra WPI is typically used in sports protein drinks, energy drinks, juice drinks, flavored waters and nutritional supplements.